city_hall

 Who are you engaging with on this project?

-We will continue to engage with community stakeholders as we move from the vision and programming phase to the final design phase and the construction phase.
+We will continue to engage with community stakeholders as we move from the vision and programming phase to the design phase and the construction phase.
 Community stakeholders include students, alumni, families, staff, neighbors, labor and employer partners, and community organizations.
 We have contracted consultants and experts to guide the project forward.
-Since the Feasibility Study launched in 2022, we have held 20 community engagement sessions and will hold more sessions as we work on developing the final design and programming for Madison Park.
+Since the Feasibility Study launched in 2022, we have held over 20 community engagement sessions and will hold more sessions as we work on developing the final design and programming for Madison Park.

 Will Madison Park students have the opportunity to work on this project?

+Yes!
 We will strive to engage Madison Park students throughout the design and construction process as much as we can.
 We want them to be excited and feel ownership over the future of their campus by involving them in design workshops geared for students, utilizing their perspectives and skills, and giving them hands-on experience working on a world-class, urban renovation project.

 FEASIBILITY STUDY